-Investment income increased from a loss of \$17.6 million in 2018 to a gain of \$184.2 million in 2019.
-The increase is attributable to unrealized gains on investments due to positive returns in most capital markets in 2019.
+Investment income decreased from \$184.2 million in 2019 to \$83.3 million in 2020.
+The decrease is attributable to both realized and unrealized gains on investments.

 Investment income is an important revenue stream for WorkSafeNB.
 It is relied on to supplement assessments to cover total expenses for the year.
-Built into the valuation of the benefits liabilities and into the assessment rate-setting model is the longterm assumption that WorkSafeNB's investments will generate an annual real rate of return of 3.75%.
-In 2019, the real rate of return on the portfolio was 11.8%.
-For the 25-year period ended December 31, 2019, the annualized real rate of return on the portfolio was 5.7%.
+Built into the valuation of the benefits liabilities and into the assessment rate-setting model is the long-term assumption that WorkSafeNB's investments will generate an annual real rate of return of 3.75%.
+In 2020, the real rate of return on the portfolio was 4.7%.
+For the 25-year period ended December 31, 2020, the annualized real rate of return on the portfolio was 5.7%.

 INVESTMENT INCOME

-(\$millions) 2019 2018
+(\$millions) 2020 2019

-Interest and dividends 36.2 34.0
+Interest and dividends 31.8 36.2

-Net realized gains on investments 31.0 37.2
+Net realized gains

+on investments (2.1) 31.0

-Change in net unrealized gains on investments 123.6 (82.4)
+Change in net unrealized

+gains on investments 59.4 123.6

 Portfolio management

-expenses (6.6) (6.4)
+expenses (5.8) (6.6)

-Total investment income 184.2 (17.6)
+Total investment income 83.3 184.2